Our Conclusion

 However, MSI had to save room for the gaming features of this display, including only 250 nits for this monitor.

-Indeed, you’re going to have problems using the MSI OPTIX G32C4 during the day, as it is a really huge one with the VA panel and a low brightness ratio, and if the sunlight hits it, it’ll become way harder to discern the images properly.
+Indeed, you’re going to have problems using the MSI OPTIX G32C4 during the day, as it is a really large one with a VA panel and a low brightness ratio, and if the sunlight hits it, it’ll become way harder to discern the images properly.

-On the other hand, you can rest assured if there won’t be sunlight hitting the screen, or if you’ll play your games mostly at night time, that this brightness ratio can do the job.
+On the other hand, you can rest assured that this brightness ratio can do the job if there won’t be sunlight hitting the screen, or if you’ll play your games mostly at night.

 Refresh rate and Response time

 Speaking of which, now it is time to check out the gaming features of this display.
-Indeed we have high expectations since I’ve seen a bunch of not that good features so far, and this is a gaming categorized display.
+I can’t deny that I have high expectations since I’ve seen a bunch of average features so far, and this is a gaming-labeled display.

-As typical for MSI monitors on this budget, it has 165hz of Response time, which is definitively good for gaming numbers.
+As typical for MSI monitors in this budget category, it has 165hz of Response time, which is definitively good for gaming.
 It is a little higher than the 144hz expected for a gaming monitor, providing you more smoothness for your gameplays or daily tasks.

-Also, keeping on the mainstream, they decided to use 1ms of Response time for this monitor, which is another gaming-focused number.
+Also, keeping the mainstream style, they decided to use 1ms of Response time for this monitor, which is another gaming-focused ratio.

-Indeed, a lower response time won’t make such a difference during daily casual use, but it will for your competitive gameplays, reducing the command to screen speed.
+Indeed, a lower response time won’t make such a difference during daily casual use, but it will for your competitive gameplays, reducing the motion blur.

-So, in general, if this monitor had a good image quality, I would surely recommend you even for casual users, due to the high Refresh rate number.
+So, in general, if this monitor had a higher resolution, I would surely recommend it even for casual users, due to the high Refresh rate number.
 But due to its VA panel and low brightness ratio, it is more of an affordable big-sized display for competitive gamers.

 Image Overall Quality

 To finish on the features of the MSI OPTIX G32C4, let’s take a look at its overall image quality.
-Indeed do not expect much coming for a VA panel, but it can be good still.
+We certainly don’t expect much coming from a VA panel, especially in the color department, but it can be good still.

-Some say the size threshold for a 1080p resolution display must be the 27-inch, above that, images start to get washed.
+Some say the size threshold for a 1080p resolution display must be 27 inches, above that, images start to get washed out.

-On the other hand, this is the price to pay if you want a high-sized gaming monitor since the Full HD resolution is the most recommended for competitive gaming.
+On the other hand, this is the price to pay if you want a large gaming monitor given how the Full HD resolution is the most recommended for competitive gaming right now.

-This one has 3000:1 of overall contrast and 16.7M of supported colors, being the standard for this type of panel.
-However, it also has a DCI-P3 95%, which is frequently seen in high-end monitors, delivering vivid and contrasting colors, becoming then a huge plus point for this display.
+This one has 3000:1 of overall contrast and 16.7M of supported colors, which is the standard for this type of panel.
+However, it also has a DCI-P3 95%, which is frequently seen in high-end monitors, delivering vivid and contrasting colors – which makes it a huge plus point for this display.

-So, in general, this monitor has Vivid and contrasting colors due to the mentioned features, but in contrast, it has blurred images due to the low PPI ratio.
+So, in general, this monitor has Vivid and contrasting colors due to the mentioned features, but to counterbalance that, it has blurred images due to the low PPI ratio.

 Final thoughts